 1.2.6.
 Proven, Real-World Results

 In total, Evolv Express reportedly has screened over 150 million visitors at leading venues around the world, and counting.
 In the U.S., Evolv reports that their customers experience, on average, 70% lower labor costs and 10 times faster screening results versus walk-through metal detectors.
-Sports venues around the world using Evolv Express at the time of this report include:
+Sports venues around the world using Evolv Express.
+At the time of this report multiple NFL, MLB, MLS, and other professional sports teams utilize Evolv Express to screen both fans and employees entering their venue.

-6 NFL franchises

-6 MLS teams

-4 MLB teams

 By offering touchless weapons detection and efficient threat resolution, Evolv Express aims to elevate the fan experience and eliminate the lines that can create soft target scenarios, all without compromising the ability to prevent weapons capable of mass casualty events from entering venues.
 The goal is a significantly improved experience for fans and security staff while reducing the anxiety that traditional checkpoints create.